-For this review, however, I’ll be testing Atlas VPN’s premium subscription, which grants access to faster servers optimized for streaming and privacy.
+For my 2022 review, however, I’ll be testing Atlas VPN’s premium subscription, which grants access to faster servers optimized for streaming and privacy.

 I summarized my review of Atlas VPN below.
 Keep reading for more detailed answers to the questions above.

 |Other Streaming Services:||Prime Video, HBO Max, Hulu, BBC iPlayer|

 |Log Policy:||No logs, but could be more explicit|